How to Apply

 - Official Transcripts: Official transcripts from all previously attended institutions are required of CHP applicants.
 A college transcript is official if mailed directly from the issuing institution or if hand-carried (or mailed with the application) to the CHP Welcome Center in a sealed institution envelope.
 The transcript must bear the college seal, date, and appropriate signature.
 If hand-carried (or if mailed with the application), a school seal, stamp, or signature must be on the back flap of the envelope.
 A minimum cumulative and prerequisite GPA of 2.75 is required for admission.
 Transcripts should be mailed to the CHP Welcome Center before the Application Deadline (June 1).

 - Professional Observation Form: One (1) completed Professional Observation Form from a dentist or a dental hygienist is required.
 That professional observation must reflect evidence of previous exposure to the profession of dentistry, such as observation of at least 20 hours in a dental office or actual dental assisting experience.
+Observation hours must be current, completed within the last two years.

 - Interview: The most qualified applicants will be contacted by the department to arrange an interview after the application packet is complete.